wongjiahau/Pineapple/README.md

     - You can past functions to functions
 - **Typability**
     - Most of the code should be easy to type
+- **No crazy abstraction**
+    - Things that should be abstracted should be abstracted
+    - Things that shouldn't be abstracted shouldn't be abstracted
+        - for example, I consider the `$_POST` variable in PHP is wrongly abstracted

 ## Language paradigm